 And even though we like to pride ourselves on being “open-minded” and “accepting” of all people, races, and cultures, what we are actually attracted to is much different.

 Look no further than a 2014 analysis by OKC Cupid.
 Even though roughly 65% of respondents answered that they were open to dating someone outside their race, actual swiping behavior indicated a strong bias for the opposite sex of their own race.

-A 2014 FiveThirtyEight article also took a look at eHarmony in 2014 and found this parity seems to stay mostly true.
+A 2014 FiveThirtyEight article also took a look at eHarmony in 2014 and found the same parity.